Anatomy of a review comment

 ### :hourglass_flowing_sand: ADO Pilot — **review queued**

 Your PR is in the review queue.
-This comment will update as the review progresses.
+This comment will update when the review starts and again when it completes.

 <sub>ADO Pilot · [settings](https://app.adopilot.dev/dashboard/settings)</sub>